Digital money for seniors

 - Offering your help.
-Simply let people know you’re happy to help.
-It’s worth giving a certain time and being patient – it may take longer than you expect, so it’s important not to feel rushed.
+Simply let people know you’re happy to help and be patient – it may take longer than you expect, so it’s important not to feel rushed.

 - Watching your wording.
 If you’re helping someone, think about the jargon you might use without thinking.
 Not everyone will know what you mean by an app, or understand how to swipe.

 - Researching devices or apps.
 It’s important to arm yourself with helpful information, such as what device would be easiest for an older person to use.
 For example, small touchscreens could be tricky if they have limited dexterity.
-Also consider pre-installing the necessary apps onto their tablet or smartphone.
+Also consider pre-installing the necessary apps onto their tablet or smartphone, if they have one.

 - Sharing security tips.
 One of the most important things you can install is antivirus software.
 Let whoever you’re helping know this will help protect them from viruses and other internet threats, but do share some advice for keeping them safe online.
 For example, not sharing passwords or how to spot a scam.

 What you’ll end up helping with will depend on how your elderly relative or friend would like to use the internet.
 We’ve spoken about lots of benefits – but they might just be interested in one or two activities.
-For example, during lockdown video calling was popular as it recreates face-to-face interaction.
+For example, with more families living further away from each other, video calling has become more popular as it recreates face-to-face interaction and helps people stay in touch.
 The more someone can do these things, the more comfortable they’ll be.
 It’s all a step in the right direction.

 Online banking FAQs